100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

 The cost for business setup in Dubai depends on the business activity, business location and requirements of the visa.
 The minimum cost for mainland company registration is around AED 8000/- for the Service/Professional license and AED 14,000/- for the Commercial license.
 Other than this there will be UAE local sponsorship fees for a professional license, professional service fees for business setup consultancy firms, office rent and the visa cost as and when required.
 If an investor wants to amend the license and remove their local partner as per the new commercial companies law then it will cost around AED 5,000/- plus professional service fees.

-8. I am not a resident, can I have 100% ownership in Dubai?
+8. I am not a Resident, Can I Have 100% ownership in Dubai Mainland?

-Yes, any foreign national can open their business in Dubai with 100% foreign ownership.
+Yes, any foreign national can open a business in Dubai Mainland with 100% foreign ownership of the company.

-9. Will I be provided a visa even if I don't live in the UAE?
+9. Will I Be Provided a Visa Even if I don't Live in UAE?

 Not really but some terms and conditions will apply depending on business activity.

-UAE has a concept of issuing residency visas that are valid for 3 years and after then it can be renewed for the same period if the company is active.
-If the net worth of a foreign national is more than AED 10 million then that foreign national will get the visa for 10 years which can be renewed for another 10 years at the time of expiry.
+UAE has a concept of issuing residency visas that are valid for 2 years and after then it can be renewed for the same period if the company is active.
+If the net worth of a foreign national is more than AED 2 million then that foreign national will get the 10 years Golden Visa which can be renewed for another 10 years at the time of expiry.

 In the UAE, there is no tax on income or profits and one can get in touch with their tax advisor in their home country.
 The UAE government also issues tax residency certificates to avoid double taxation for foreign nationals so people can get benefits on that.